 Brookwood Military Cemetery in Surrey was initially established in 1917 to provide a cemetery for servicemen and women who died in hospitals in London and the surrounding area.
 Many had been evacuated, sick or wounded, from Flanders and France, whilst others died as a result of accidents in training both at home and abroad.
-More burials were added during and after World War II, an American section contains the dead of both World Wars, and there are memorials to the fallen of several other European nations; indeed the cemetery, as we will see, is still used on occasions to this day.
+More burials were added during and after World War II, an American section contains U.S. dead of the Great War, and there are memorials to the fallen of several other European nations; indeed the cemetery, as we will see, is still used on occasions to this day.

 These photographs are just a few of the hundreds I have taken over the years (including a large number, although not all, of the individual headstones in the Commonwealth Plot, so you never know, I may have the one you are after) at Brookwood, and there are still areas, such as the Canadian World War II section, that I have yet to visit.
 All in good time.

 The main entrance to Brookwood Military Cemetery, with the Canadian Records & Reception Building just inside the gates; the headstones just visible in the background to the far right are situated in the huge Canadian Second World War and post-war section of the cemetery, beyond which you can just make out the American Records & Reception Building.

 Opposite the Canadian Section, the Brookwood Memorial to the Missing commemorates 3,438 men and women of the Commonwealth who died on active service during World War II outside the main theatres of war, or at sea, or on raids on mainland Europe, and have no known grave.